mtralka/EOPlatform/README.md

 ## Usage

-*eoplatform* is fully accessible through the command line (CLI) and as a module import.
+*eoplatform* is accessible through the command line (CLI) and as a module import.

 ### Querying platform info